dsrb/lightandshademedia/README.md

 You can easily deploy this site to Siteleaf by pushing any changes directly to Github.

-Any updates to master will show in the Siteleaf admin sync.
+Any updates to master will automatically `sync` in the Siteleaf admin.

-From Siteleaf you can preview changes
+There are two options in the Siteleaf admin for making changes.

+1. `Preview Changes`
+2. `Publish Changes`

+Meta changes for the site setup are managed through the `config.yml` file.